Summary

 As it turns out, if you plan ahead of time, you can reduce the risk of being colonized by GBS and create an action plan if you do have it.

-In this second part of the series we’ll learn about the standard antibiotic treatment for GBS, alternative ways that may help you get rid of GBS before you’re offered antibiotics, and ways to restore your baby’s gut microbiome if you end up having antibiotic treatment during labor.
+In this second part of the series, we’ll learn about what happens if you test positive for group B strep, the standard antibiotic treatment for GBS, alternative ways that may help you get rid of GBS before you’re offered antibiotics, and ways to restore your baby’s gut microbiome if you end up having antibiotic treatment during labor.

 Antibiotic treatment during labor is the standard method to protect your baby against early-onset GBS infection [1], [2].
 You will most likely be prescribed antibiotics during labor if: